-Office of Justice Programs National Institute of Justice

-OMB No. 1121-0329 Approval Expires 07/31/2016
+U.S. Department of Justice Office of Justice Programs National Institute of Justice OMB No. 1121-0329 Approval Expires 07/31/2016

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding to conduct research to identify and characterize the common operational picture (COP) technologies currently in use with law enforcement agencies.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for social and behavioral science research on, and evaluations related to, justice systems topics that bear directly and substantially upon federal, State, local, or tribal criminal and juvenile justice policy and practice.
 This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.